ayushi9797/docker-fastify-postgres/README.md

 | GET    | /users/:id | This endpoint should allow to get user by specific id                                      | 200         |
 | PUT    | /users/:id | This endpoint should allow to update the details of a specific users identified by its ID. | 200         |
 | DELETE | /users/:id | This endpoint should allow to users to delete details to the system.                       | 200         |

+# Unittesting

+#### Folder File name

+`./test/task.spec.js`

+## Set up Unit Testing

+### Packages to be install

+- `npm install chai`,
+- `npm install mocha`,
+- `npm install chai-http`

+### Set up tests

+Before running the tests, make sure you have set up the project and installed the required dependencies.
+The API project should be running and accessible via the server variable in the test files.

+### Test Cases

+The test suite covers the following test cases:

+1. GET /users
+   Test the successful retrieval of all users.
+   Test handling of an invalid URL (404).
+2. GET /users/:id
+   Test the successful retrieval of a specific user by ID.
+   Test handling of an invalid user ID (404).
+3. POST /users
+   Test the successful creation of a new user.
+   Test handling of invalid user data (404).
+4. PATCH /users/:id
+   Test the successful update of user details.
+   Test handling of an invalid request body (404).
+5. DELETE /users/:id
+   Test the successful deletion of a user.
+   Test handling of unsuccessful deletion with an invalid user ID (404).

+#### Running the Tests

+To run the tests, execute the following steps:

+Ensure that the User Management API is running and accessible via the server variable in the test files.

+Execute the test files using a test runner like Mocha and chai.

+The test runner will execute the test cases defined in the test files and display the results.

+## To check the testcases

+`npm test`

+#### Process using port 8080

+` netstat -ano | findstr :8080`

+#### Kill the process using the PID (replace '18308' with the actual PID)

+`- taskkill /PID 18308 /F`

 ### POST API